He is Dennis Brown from Titahi Bay, Wellington NZ. She is Jennifer (Jen) Cole from deepest Sussex, UK. He’s the Kiwi, she’s the Pom.

 Whats a Pom?

 My working career was spent in sales and marketing in the airline industry, but I am now “retired” – but seem to have no spare time!
 Dennis is “semi-retired”.
 He guides and drives tour groups around NZ in the summer season.
+Update.
+No, he now tells me he’s definitely retired.

 The vehicle we are using for our Overland adventure is a 2001 Land Rover Defender TD5.
 Purchased in 2012 and considerably modified since.
-Over the last 6 years we have tested our various modifications and additions with trips to Greece and Turkey, Corsica and Sardinia and Spain, Ireland, France, Germany and Morocco, but still have plenty of preparation to do before we set off in May.
+Over the last 6 years we have tested those modifications and additions with trips to Greece and Turkey, Corsica and Sardinia and Spain, Ireland, France, Germany and Morocco, but still have plenty of preparation to do before we set off in May.
 Dennis has what might be termed, an obsession with Land Rovers.
 What we like most is their adaptability.
 It is our home in every respect.
 A Caranex fitted to the rear when we stop, provides extra space and shower and toilet when needed.

 Dennis has undertaken a similar journey before, having driven a Series 2A ex British Army Land Rover from the UK back to NZ in 1970 with two Kiwi companions.
 Life, however, was very different then.
 Less “red tape” as far as visas, permits, insurance etc are concerned, and far less traffic!